helen-lehrer/portfolio-website-capstone/README.md

 ## Known Bugs
 * case study/github links are not visible on mobile
-* responsive landscape mode on Ipad
+* ipad- responsive landscape mode
 * nav dots move around depending on height of a section (spec. portfolio)
-* mobile menu glitch
+* mobile- menu glitch
+* mobile- icons on header come in too slowly

 -------------------